Siddhartha-Goutaman/Efficient-Data-Stream-Anomaly-Detection---Cobblestone/README.md

 The project was successfully completed using 3 different algorithms and 2 methods for statistical calculations.
 The algorithms used in anomaly detection are:
-  a.
-Z-score based detection
+  1. Z-score based detection
-  b.
-EWMA (Exponentially Weight Moving Average)
+  2. EWMA (Exponentially Weight Moving Average)
-  c.
-ARIMA (Auto-Regressive Integrated Moving Average)
+  3. ARIMA (Auto-Regressive Integrated Moving Average)

 A more detailed explanation of the different algorithms is as follows: